ctzoki/neoxa-mn/README.md

 ![network](https://github.com/ctzoki/neoxa-mn/assets/129646348/567ca22b-c752-4343-ba4e-f304ad975b7d)

 #### 2.5.
 Enable Podman
-Head over to the Podman menu, enable the podman service and enable starting on boot, here we will be starting all the nodes as described in the next section.
+Head over to the Podman menu, enable the podman service, here we will be starting all the nodes as described in the next section.

 ![podman](https://github.com/ctzoki/neoxa-mn/assets/129646348/1c33d31a-fb03-43de-bc75-1d8cab63dcb7)